odessso/exquisite-corpse-stage-1-hypothetical-year/README.md

 Welcome to this hypothetical little universe which follows a hypothetical sequence of hypothetical seasons.

 I am really interested in the naturally occuring types of time - and how we tend to forget about this mesasurment of time in the overbearing presence of the man-made clock.
-I like the idea that the natural world around us keeps track of time in a very different way, following and changing with the path of the sun in a perpertual and fairly predictable loop.
+In comparison to the ticking hands of the mechanical timepiece, the natural world around us keeps track of time in a very different way, following and changing with the path of the sun in a perpertual and fairly predictable loop.

 I wanted to create a hypothetical natural loop that follows similar seasonal cycles to Earth, but on a smaller scale.
 There are 26 images in the changing cycle, which each represent about 14 days passing. the loop cycles through 365 days worth of seasonal changes in 26 seconds.